flyscript/NovaCorps/README.md

 * Custom random number generator
 * Custom events sequence manager

-The pooling system can be found at: https://github.com/flyscript/ObjectPooler
+The pooling system can be found in its own repo at: https://github.com/flyscript/ObjectPooler